Research into what causes different levels of attainment for ethnic groups in professional assessments.

 External impact and engagement

-Dr Bosch has been facilitating internationalisation.
+Prof Bosch has been facilitating internationalisation.
 An international student and staff approach to education enhances diversification and widening participation, academic and skills creativity through the injection of new ideas and new ways of thinking and the enrichment of experiences.
-Dr Bosch has led on the international transfer collaboration agreement of Exeter Law School with Brickfields Asia College in Malaysia (BAC), which is operational since 2018.
+Prof Bosch has led on the international transfer collaboration agreement of Exeter Law School with Brickfields Asia College in Malaysia (BAC), which is operational since 2018.
 She is a member of the BAC consortium body.
-Dr Bosch is an external examiner for Southampton University Law School.
+Prof Bosch was an external examiner for Southampton University Law School.

 Modules taught